NHS-Dev/NHS-Practitioners-Guide/docs/products/DHPS/DHPS-3.1.0.md

 <details>
 <summary>What is the timestep and time period covered by this data? </summary>
 <br>
 Twice a day, launching at 00 and 12 UTC, DHPS performs a 12-h data assimilation cycle followed by a 6-day forecast.
+DHPS produces hourly discharge forecasts, as well as 12-h forecasts and 24-h analyses of hydrological variables.
 </details>

 <details>